THE MADISON COUNTY BOARD OF DEVELOPMENTAL DISABILITIES

 7. Economic self-sufficiency

-How Do I Refer Someone for Services from the Madison County Board of Developmental Disabilities?
+How Do I Refer Someone for Services?

 Ohio House Bill 569 was passed in 1990 and became effective on July 1, 1991.
 This new law significantly expanded the eligibility for services and supports from the Ohio Department of Developmental Disabilities and all 88 of Ohio’s County Boards of DD.